Central England Co-operative: Food retail and distribution centres

-Food retail is the Society's core business, generating around 70% of total turnover.
+Food retail is the Society's core business and accounts for the majority of its turnover.
 Prior to 2024, a distribution centre in Leicester supplied 235 supermarkets and convenience stores while also providing a service to neighbouring Heart of England and Tamworth co-operative branches.

 Following the 2022 rebranding, the business chose to join the LIDIA (Logistics Integration and Development to Improve Availability) distribution network, becoming part of a national co-operative distribution and logistics operation that serve 4,000 stores with 13 distribution centres across the UK.
 This enabled the business to reinvest funds by opening 17 new stores in one year (seven more than their annual target).

-In 2021, the business began a new venture with Insomnia Coffee Company, launching the first Central Co-op Insomnia food-coffee hybrid shop.
+In 2021, the business began a new venture with Insomnia Coffee Company, launching the first Insomnia food-coffee hybrid shop under the society's then trading name, Central Co-op.

-22 food stores contain a Post Office counter and most offer Yodal postal services.
+22 food stores contain a Post Office counter and most offer Yodel postal services.

 Central England Co-operative also operates 18 petrol filling stations with some of these associated with the co-op's larger supermarkets.
 However, it also operates a number of stand alone petrol stations, five of which were acquired through the purchase of Shaws Petroleum in 2013.

-Funeral & end of life services
+Funeral homes

-Central England Co-operative operates over 175 funeral homes throughout the Midlands and East of England, many under the original private names.
+Central England Co-operative operates over 150 funeral homes throughout its operating area, many under the original private names.
 It is a member of the National Association of Funeral Directors and its funeral bond scheme is monitored by the Funeral Planning Authority.
 The society also operates three memorial masonry showrooms across its trading area and operates a coffin manufacturing business.

-The Society owns Bretby Crematorium, set in woodland grounds adjacent to the A511 Leicester to Burton upon Trent road between Burton and Swadlincote.
+The society owns Bretby Crematorium, set in woodland grounds adjacent to the A511 Leicester to Burton upon Trent road between Burton and Swadlincote.

-Florist services

-Central England Co-operative operates 9 florists shops located throughout the former Midlands Co-operative trading area.
-The Co-operative Florist is a member of the Interflora florists online scheme.
+Other businesses

+The society operates more than 70 travel agencies, more than 40 nurseries, and mobile, energy and internet service businesses.

+Former Businesses